 Bathroom with bath, fitted shower, WC and double wash-basins

 Take care with children on the steps in and to the garden, and with the low lintel on the winding stairs to the second floor.
-The mobile signal and WiFi reception can be intermittent and the latter is not suitable for downloading/streaming films or music.
+Please note, the mobile signal can be intermittent.

 - Regret no pets